MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 	**Note:** As previously mentioned at the start of this task, there's a known platform issue in the Microsoft 365 admin center where sometimes it saves a new custom theme, and other times it returns a message that says "Sorry, we couldn't save your theme.
 Please try again later."
 If you receive this message, it won't affect any future labs.
 Since your custom theme didn't get save, the system simply won't display the user's name next to their user icon or initials on the heading line (plus any color changes you may have made won't appear).
 We still asked you to do this task even though you may receive this message in order to gain the experience of creating a theme such as this.
 So if you get this error, skip the next step, which tests the custom theme.
 However, you can still perform the remaining steps following the next step in order to learn about the Default theme.
 Whether or not your custom theme was saved, close the **M365 pilot project theme** pane.

 23. If your custom theme did not get saved, then skip to the next step.
-However, if your custom theme was saved, then select the **Refresh** icon at the top of the screen, to the left of the address bar.
-Once the screen refreshes, note how the **MOD Administrator** name appears to the left of either the circle with the MA initials or the icon selected for this account by your lab-hosting provider.
+However, if your custom theme was saved, then select the **Refresh** icon at the top of the screen, next to the address bar.
+Once the screen refreshes, note how the **MOD Administrator** name appears next to either the circle with the MA initials or the icon selected for this account by your lab-hosting provider.
 When members of the Microsoft 365 pilot project team sign in to Microsoft 365, this custom theme will display their username, just as the MOD Administrator name appears here.

 24. In the list of organization profile data, select **Custom themes**.